platformsh/platformsh-docs/docs/src/guides/wordpress/composer/_index.md

 ### Adding themes and modules with Composer

 Through Composer, themes and modules are then treated the same as any other PHP dependency.
-You can, for example, add the [Neve](https://wordpress.org/themes/neve/) theme to your project by using `composer require`:
+You can, for example, add the [Neve](https://wordpress.org/themes/neve/) theme to your project by using `composer require`

 ```bash
 $ composer require wpackagist-theme/neve